Best Circular Saw Reviews & Ratings 2018

 Worm-drive saws are beasts.
 They’re heavy to maneuver and awkward for the beginning user.
 However, this why you see many framers and carpenters with Popeye type forearms.

-If you’re looking to rip through heavy dense wood, than this is the perfect saw.
+If you’re looking to rip through heavy dense wood, than this is the perfect model.
 Otherwise, for basic needs, just purchase a good sidewinder.

 - 90-Degree Worm Gearing